vlang/vlang-blog/docs/thumbnail-image.md

-# Guidelines For Hero Image
+# Guidelines For Thumbnail Image

 The hero image or thumbnail is the first image that readers see when they read the blog.
 This may be through a link preview card, or through opening